Thursday, January 26, 2012

 #1 “Anakin’s Cave Vision”

 Here it is, my favorite scene of the whole special is when Anakin journeys into a cave, and has a chilling vision of his possible future, but with cave drawings representing the characters.
-This scene is just dripping with dark, chilling atmosphere, and the visuals are very fitting to represent what the character is internally going through.
-While there have been a number of force related vision sequences in “Star Wars” both before and after … this one if my personal favorite by far.
+This scene is dripping with dark, chilling atmosphere, and the visuals are very fitting to represent what the character is internally going through.
+While there have been a number of force related vision sequences in “Star Wars” both before and after … this one is my personal favorite by far.

 Overall, “Star Wars: Clone Wars” is a welcome entry in the franchise, and one that I'd brand with a stamp of recommendation.
 Even though I feel that neither the story or characters reached the same heights as the 2008 CGI TV show "The Clone Wars", this mini-series still has something special to offer on its own merits.
 The action was exciting, the atmosphere is brilliant, the creators clearly had a lot of respect for its source material, and there’s enough to make the experience worthwhile.
 If you’re a long time “Star Wars” fan, check it out, and you’ll probably enjoy it.
 I still wouldn’t label the show as one of my personal favorite offerings in the series, but it was still a welcome addition to the pre-contemporary "Star Wars" era, and despite some small details, I feel this series still fits within the continuity of the franchise overall.